 Three large wholesale drug distributors, AmerisourceBergen Corporation, or AmerisourceBergen, Cardinal Health, Inc., or Cardinal, and McKesson Corporation, or McKesson, are all distributors of the Company's products, as well as suppliers of a broad range of health care products.
-Actavis had exclusive marketing rights of the Company's enoxaparin product to the U.S. retail pharmacy market until December 2016.
-The Company considers these four customers to be its major customers, as each individually and these customers collectively, represented a significant percentage of the Company's net revenue for the years ended December 31, 2017, 2016, and 2015, and accounts receivable as of December 31, 2017 and 2016, respectively.
+The Company considers these three customers to be its major customers, as each individually and these customers collectively, represented a significant percentage of the Company's net revenue for the years ended December 31, 2022, 2021, and 2020, and accounts receivable as of December 31, 2022 and 2021, respectively.
 The following table provides accounts receivable and net revenue information for these major customers: